bewuethr/slack-analyzer/README.md

   `from:<@USERID>`; this means that the result depends on the user who owns the `USER_TOKEN` and which private channels they have access to

+After each API call, the script sleeps for 3 seconds to avoid hitting rate limits.

 [1]: <https://api.slack.com/methods/users.list>
 [2]: <https://api.slack.com/methods/search.messages>